jsx-eslint/eslint-plugin-react/docs/rules/no-typos.md

 # Prevents common casing typos (react/no-typos)

-Ensure no casing typos were made declaring static class properties
+Ensure no casing typos were made declaring static class properties and lifecycle methods.

 ## Rule Details

-This rule checks whether the declared static class properties related to React components do not contain any typos.
+This rule checks whether the declared static class properties and lifecycle methods related to React components do not contain any typos.

 It currently makes sure that the following class properties have no casing typos:

 * propTypes
 * contextTypes
 * childContextTypes
 * defaultProps

+and the following react lifecycle methods:

+* componentWillMount
+* componentDidMount
+* componentWillReceiveProps
+* shouldComponentUpdate
+* componentWillUpdate
+* componentDidUpdate
+* componentWillUnmount

 The following patterns are considered warnings: